atlassian-labs/compiled/CONTRIBUTING.md

 - Use the recommended nvm version by calling `nvm use`
 - Install all necessary dependencies with `yarn` or `yarn install`
-- You will know things are working when calling `nvm use && yarn build` show no error output
+- You will know things are working when calling `nvm use && yarn build` shows no error output
 - You can call `yarn start` to start the storybook instance.
 If you have all the right dependencies and set up the repository properly, it should output no errors.

 ### Unit tests